gitbrunoh/gitbrunoh/README.md

 **NEW!
-[WEBSERVER](https://github.com/nyykooo/Webserv)**: Challenging!
-We wrote our own HTTP server.
+[WEBSERVER](https://github.com/nyykooo/Webserv)**: We wrote our own HTTP server.
 A huge thank you to my team colleagues.

+## Main Projects
 **[CUB3D](https://github.com/gitbrunoh/cube3d)**: This project is inspired by the world-famous game Wolfenstein 3D, which was the first FPS ever made.
 It allowed us to explore ray casting.
 The aim is to create a dynamic view inside a labyrinth.

-## Main Projects
 **[MINISHELL](https://github.com/nyykooo/Minishell)**: Emblematic project.
 It's a customised shell with lots of features and details that mimic Bash.
 I developed this amazing project alongside my colleague Nyko!
 **[FDF](https://github.com/gitbrunoh/fdf)**: So cool!
 This project is about representing a landscape as a 3D object in which all surfaces are outlined in lines.
 **[PHILOSOPHERS](https://github.com/gitbrunoh/dining-philosophers-problem